frederic-perez/AmE-dictionary/data/interjections.md

 __holy cannoli__ :two: An expression that usually accompanies shock or excitement. _Holy cannoli, what the hell was that?_
 __holy guacamole__ An exclamation said when surprised, used when in shock or disbelief.
 __holy moley__ An exclamation of surprise, shock, or astonishment.
+__Holy Moses__ :two: Used as an exclamation of surprise or amazement.
 __hosanna__ _n_
 __hurrah__ _n_ A cheer of joy, victory, etc.
 __jeez__ Used to express surprise or annoyance.